TechStudent10/ArticleWebApp/README.md

-# FlaskAndReactAppBoilerplate
+# AritcleWebApp
-A boilerplate Flask and React app.
+A A project using Flask and React to make a web app to create and view articles.

 ## Requirements
 - Python 3